Information Is Free. Wisdom Isn't.

 Remember the days when someone asked a question and you actually had to use your brain to find the answer?
 Now we just Google it.
-It’s a privilege to have access to the information we have today.
+It’s a privilege to have access to information like we do today.
 I can look up Premier League stats on the fly.
 I can figure out how to change my own oil.
 I can learn to improve my squat form.
-And yet, I wonder about the implications of this access to unlimited information.
-How is it actually impacting us?
+And yet, I wonder about the implications of its unlimited access.

 If I had a thesis for this post, it would be:

-Unfettered access to information causes people to mistake confidence for competence and ultimately regard knowledge as more valuable than wisdom.
+Unlimited access to information causes people to mistake confidence for competence and ultimately regard knowledge as more valuable than wisdom.

 The Peer-Reviewed Decision Making Process Elevates Influence over Validity.